cscotta/recordinality/README.md

 Here are the [slides](https://speakerdeck.com/timonk/philippe-flajolets-contribution-to-streaming-algorithms) presented by Jérémie, along with a [video of the original presentation](http://www.youtube.com/watch?v=Xigaf8npHoI).

-**Update:** Thanks to Phillip Warren (@pkwarren) for catching a check against CSLM.size() that should have been short-circuited by a call to cachedMin.get() in the common case.
+**Update:** Thanks to Philip Warren (@pkwarren) for catching a check against CSLM.size() that should have been short-circuited by a call to cachedMin.get() in the common case.
 Updated run time stats and performance above following this change.
 A few more similar changes will follow shortly.

+**Update 2:** A much bigger thanks to Philip for [this commit](https://github.com/cscotta/recordinality/commit/a5579fa6909ee0746d4da9da0efcd6b924a260cc), which removes the use of CSLM.size() entirely.
+Previously, this implementation's time complexity varied with the size of the k-map.
+This commit eliminates this covariance.
+The initial version of this test took a mean of 116ms per run at k-512.
+Philip's changes bring it down to 4ms.